-What is weathering in geology ?
+What is alteration in geology ?

 Weathering is the response of minerals, and therefore rocks, to attack by air, water and other reactive agents present in the upper part of the earth's crust.
 The minerals subjected to the action of these reactive agents are then transformed into other minerals called weathering minerals, stable under these new conditions and in equilibrium with the reactive agent.
 Clays, for example, are a large family of weathering minerals.
 There are schematically two types of alterations :